J005/arm-binaries/README.md

 # arm-binaries
-Collection of statically compiled binaries for ARM32 to aid in Reverse Engineering and debugging of ARM devices
+Collection of statically compiled binaries for ARM32 to aid in Reverse Engineering and debugging on ARM devices

 ## Included Binaries
 * gdbserver 13.2